HIV and AIDS

 Screening tests like the HIV point of care tests (also known as ‘rapid tests’) can be used outside the laboratory by trained professionals and peers with results available in 20 to 30 minutes.
 A ‘reactive’ result on this test is not a diagnosis of HIV and the test result needs to be confirmed by a laboratory blood test.

 To find out where you can get a rapid HIV test use this clinic search tool.

 If you think you and/or your partner have been at risk of infection, you can have a blood test through your local doctor or sexual health clinic.
 You have the right to a confidential coded test.

 If you find out that you do have HIV, anyone you have practised unsafe anal or vaginal sex with should also be encouraged to have a test.
 If you feel uncomfortable or embarrassed about telling your current or ex-partners, a member of your health care team can assist by contacting them for you.
 Your name is not mentioned to ensure it is a confidential process.
 It is very important for your partner’s health and the health of other people with whom they have sex that this contact tracing occur.

-For further information about contact tracing use the Let Them Know website.
+For further information about contact tracing use the Let Them Know and Better to Know websites.